 ▸ Before sharing, pause and think.
 It’s certainly not about keeping a sighting for oneself, it’s more about being mindful for the bird.
 It’s gauging our immediate environment and estimating if the crowd around would come running to see that sighting, therefore potentially harming the bird and its surroundings.

 ▸ The downside of sighting apps.
-Same is to be said with using sighting apps to alert our fellow birders in the area.
+The same is to be said with using sighting apps to alert our fellow birders in the area.
 But we should all be able to enjoy that bird?
 Ideally yes, but no, not when there are hundreds of us… A recent story comes to mind where, in the South African Krueger national park, the park considered prohibiting the use of those apps.
 Why?
 Shared sightings caused visitors to rush to the site, creating overcrowded situations and car accidents killing wildlife.

 ▸ Be cautious when sharing location information of endangered and rare birds.
 Sadly, even scientists have to reconsider the mention of site studies, as poachers have used science papers to locate and capture rare wildlife, fueling the gruesome illegal wildlife trade.